-- 6.36 Consistent with the adopted HS2 SRF, there is a recognition that the area should support the higher density development essential for the city centre to foster sustainable growth; however, in order to create a successful place, the masterplan area should provide a network of successful streets, high quality public spaces and private amenity space (the latter consistent with the guidance provided within the Manchester Residential Quality Guidance). - 6.37 As part of a higher density approach, supported by public and private amenity space, the area can support height in identified key gateway and landmark locations as identified at paragraph 6.57.
-Elsewhere, plots heights should mediate scale and create a dynamic and varied skyline. - 6.38 The low scale of the Crusader Works buildings to the northwest of the Masterplan is considered to be important to the character of the area and so the base of the buildings on the plots facing towards the Crusader Works will be designed to respond to the existing scale in a positive and complementary manner.
+- Consistent with the adopted HS2 SRF, there is a recognition that the area should support the higher density development essential for the city centre to foster sustainable growth; however, in order to create a successful place, the SRF area should provide a network of successful streets, high quality public spaces and private amenity space (the latter consistent with the guidance provided within the Manchester Residential Quality Guidance). - As part of a higher density approach, this SRF update considers that the area can support additional height compared to the heights suggested within the adopted HS2 SRF.
+This is likely to relate to key nodal points such as route intersections, key vistas and public spaces as well as gateways within the SRF area; however, the precise location of taller buildings within the masterplan will be subject to further townscape and key views analysis as well as urban design